+- c) Pilots and Aircrew

+- i.
 If an aircrew observes or encounters any bird activity while in flight, which could constitute a hazard, the aircrew are to contact ATC and request that the observed bird activity be passed on to the AOCC.
 The following information is necessary:

-- 1) Call sign;
+- Call sign

-- 2) Location;
+- Location

-- 3) Altitude;
+- Altitude

-- 4) Time of sighting;
+- Time of sighting

-- 5) Type of bird (if known);
+- Type of bird (if known)

-- 6) Approximate number of birds;
+- Approximate number of birds

-- 7) Behaviour of birds (soaring, flying to or from a location, etc.)
+- Behavior of birds (soaring, flying to or from a location, etc.)

-c) Airport Tenants
+- d) Airport Tenants

+- i.
 Fixed-based operators, catering services, and airport concessionaires must ensure their actions do not create hazardous wildlife attractants.
 If at any time their actions create a hazardous wildlife situation they are to report this to the AOCC @244-5835 immediately and take steps to remedy the situation.

-2. Active Wildlife Control
+- 6.2 Active Wildlife Control

-Once a threat or unsafe condition has been identified it will be passed to the AOCC @ 244-5835.
+- 6.2.1 Once a threat or unsafe condition has been identified it will be passed to the AOCC @ 244-5835.
 Once the request for intervention has been received the Airport Duty Officer in the AOCC will:

-- a) Notify the Wildlife Control Coordinator @ 345-926-5202 or Wildlife Hazard Management Program Manager @ 345-916-5317 with all details (including where practical a real time hazard assessment) and details of any pending flights; - b) The Wildlife Control Coordinator or WHMP Program Manager will revert to the AOCC with an estimate of the timelines and plans for mitigations; - c) The Airport Duty Officer will then pass this information to ATC in order for them to pass the mitigation plan to any impacted aircrew.
-Once a decision is made by the aircrew to wait for mitigation or continue with their flight plan, ATC will contact the AOCC and appraise them of the situation; - d) Once cleared by the AOCC to take action, the qualified Wildlife Control personnel will continue with mitigation plan.
+- a) Notify the Wildlife Control Coordinator @ 345-926-5202 or Wildlife Hazard Management Program Manager @ 345-916-5317 with all details (including where practical a real time hazard assessment) and details of any pending flights.

+- b) The Wildlife Control Coordinator or WHMP Program Manager will revert to the AOCC with an estimate of the timelines and plans for mitigations.

+- c) The Airport Duty Officer will then pass this information to ATC in order for them to pass the mitigation plan to any impacted aircrew.
+Once a decision is made by the aircrew to wait for mitigation or continue with their flight plan, ATC will contact the AOCC and appraise them of the situation.

+- d) Once cleared by the AOCC to take action, the qualified Wildlife Control personnel will continue with mitigation plan.
 Some of the methods to be employed are listed below in order of execution.
-Based on gravity of situation or proximity to scheduled flight times it is possible to advance to most appropriate step as needed.
+Based on gravity of situation

+or proximity to scheduled flight times it is possible to advance to most appropriate step as needed.